mangerij/ferret/README.md

 ### We have moved from BitBucket! ###

-As of July 23rd, the BitBucket repository is no longer supported or current the MOOSE master.
-All official changes will be made here at GitHub.
+As of July 23rd, the BitBucket repository is no longer supported or current with the MOOSE master.
+All official changes will be made here at GitHub and Ferret business will continue as usual on CIVET.

 ### What is Ferret and how can I compile it? ###